hniksic/sendable/README.md

 used to send the whole world to the new thread, and borrow checker be damned.
 That solution is hacky and gives up the guarantees afforded by Rust.
 If you make a mistake, say by leaving an `Rc` clone in the original thread, you're back to core dumps like in C++.
-In Rust we hope to do better, and `SendRc` is an attempt to make such a wrapper actually sound.
+In Rust we hope to do better, and `SendRc` is an attempt to make such a sound solution that addresses this scenario.

 ## What about SendOption?